 Akriti is completely closed off to the person she was before and takes the people who care for her for granted.
-To actually care is painful, so a great way of avoiding future pain is detaching herself from everything that mattered.
+To actually care for someone is a painful thing to her, so a great way of avoiding future pain is detaching herself from everything that matters.

 I wheeled myself through the corridor.
 Being alone in a crowded place didn’t bother me; it was the awkward stares that made me punch everybody in the face.

 Unbroken deals with such a serious subject matter but it is narrated without a semblance of pity.
 You try to sympathize with Akriti but she makes it very hard.
 The narrative voice is such that it is unexpectedly funny in many places when you see the world through her eyes.